 In many cases, the reason behind the noisy toilet after flushing can be because of the metal ballcock valve present in the toilet system.
 The ballcock valves have a ball and armature that starts vibration while the toilet tank refills after your flush.
 Following the valve’s vibration during tank refill, you can hear the whistling sound coming out of your toilet.
 The vibration of the metal can even increase the pitch of the whistling sound.
 Now the question is, why does the valve vibrate?

 The valves generally vibrate when the fill valve gasket gets damaged.
 However, sometimes the vibration can also occur due to minor wear and tear of the valve.
+Some damage to the flap valve also causes the toilet to make a hissing sound.
 Below are some of the common causes of toilet noise after flush and when not in use.

 The toilet making loud noise when flushed has a close association with the fill valve present in the toilet.
 The fill valve consists of a float that normally rises and falls depending on the water level.
 Its function is to regulate the water when entering the toilet tank after every flush.
 When the float falls down, the valve opens up to allow the tank to refill water.
 Once the water touches a certain level, the valve shuts the passage tightly to prevent the overflowing of water from the tank.

 Just like any other objects, the fill valves of the tank also wear and tear over time, and the bits holding it all together begin to deteriorate.
 As a result, the toilet makes hissing noise.
 This whistling or hissing noise is an alarm for the beginning of the issue.
 The louder and violent the noise gets, the more close the toilet fill valve is getting damaged.
 Hence, when it gets completely damaged, there could be a flood to defend.